• Fingers pointed at Muslim Brotherhood for coordinated assaults

-On August 18, AFP talked with Dr. Halim Meawad, a deacon for 26 years with St. Mark Coptic Orthodox Church, the largest Coptic church in the Washington, D.C. area.
+On August 18, this reporter talked with Dr. Halim Meawad, a deacon for 26 years with St. Mark Coptic Orthodox Church, the largest Coptic church in the Washington, D.C. area.

 “St. Mark was the founder of the Coptic Church in 45 A.D.,” Meawad explained.
 “All of Egypt was Coptic for almost a thousand years until the Muslims invaded and started imposing heavy taxes on the Christians.
 Those who couldn’t pay were forced to convert to Islam under pain of death.
 Today’s Muslims in Egypt are descendants of Copts who couldn’t pay their taxes hundreds of years ago.”